kantega/htmx-workshop/README.md

 **Instructions**

-Add a `<div>` to the top of the page.
+Use the empty div with id="banner" in the index file.
 There is an endpoint called `/webshop/shipping-info` that will return the banner text.
 Use `hx-trigger` in combination with `hx-get` to fetch the contents.
 You can listen to several events using a comma separated list of event names.